Yiddish Troubadour, Ping Pong Extraordinaire, Spiritual Activist.

 Avram grew up in Riverdale and Teaneck, speaking Yiddish at home, surrounded by music.
 Yiddish folk arts festivals, musical theater, Camp Ramah, Young Israel, and pickled herring were all part of his childhood milieu.

 Avram studied at Sarah Lawrence College, Bergen Community College, Yeshiva University's Belz Cantorial School, Yeshivat Hadar and City College's Educational Theatre department.
 He graduated cum laude from Brandeis University with a BA in Near Eastern and Judaic Studies.
-Mlotek completed units of clinical pastoral education at the Jewish Theological Seminary.
-He received rabbinic ordination from Yeshivat Chovevei Torah.
+Mlotek completed two units of clinical pastoral education at the Jewish Theological Seminary and received rabbinic ordination from Yeshivat Chovevei Torah.